-- (1) Subject to subregulation (2), a person must not transport asbestos. - Penalty: 100 penalty units for a natural person; - 400 penalty units for a body corporate. - (2) Subregulation (1) does not apply to- - (a) the transport of asbestos and asbestos waste for the purpose of disposal or, in the case of non-disposable personal protective clothing contaminated with asbestos, for the purpose of laundering; or

-(b) the transport of asbestos fixed to or installed in a building, structure, vehicle, aircraft, ship or plant as at 31 December 2003.
+(1) Subject to subregulation (2), a person must not transport asbestos.

+Penalty: 100 penalty units for a natural person; 400 penalty units for a body corporate.

+- (2) Subregulation (1) does not apply to- - (a) the transport of asbestos and asbestos waste for the purpose of disposal or, in the case of non-disposable personal protective clothing contaminated with asbestos, for the purpose of laundering; or - (b) the transport of asbestos fixed to or installed in a building, structure, vehicle, aircraft, ship or plant as at 31 December 2003.

-The transport of prescribed industrial waste for a fee or reward (including asbestos waste) is regulated by the Environmental Protection Authority.
+The transport of asbestos waste is regulated by the Environment Protection Authority.